tuncayyaylali/tuncayyaylali/README.md

 He stepped into the world of data science in 2021.
 In this regard, he completed the Data Science Specialization Training (Data MasTR) at Miuul lasting 5 months, the Data Engineer Bootcamp at Miuul lasting 4 months, and the Machine Learning Operations (MLOps) Bootcamp at Veri Bilimi Okulu lasting 3.5 months.

-He is currently working as a Data Engineer at Bentego.
+He is currently working as Data Engineer at Bentego.
 His most significant values are project and team management, time management, problem-solving, leadership, work ethic, attention to detail, self-discipline, self-motivated, and continual learning.
 He is married and has two sons.

 - 🔭 I’m currently working on: Data Engineering, Data Science and MLOps Engineering
 - 🌱 I’m currently learning: IBM Data Engineering Professional Certificate